MaxBrokhman/learn-hebrew/README.md

-Very simple app to remember hebrew words
+Very simple app to repeat and remember hebrew words.